 Do: Double Your Budget

-• Two Words: Sticker Shock.
+Two Words: Sticker Shock.
 Yes, you want ROI, and your investors need ROI.
 However, someone is going to ask you to prove your business’s cases and there is going to be costs associated with it.
 Decisions are made based on budgets and you really can’t blow it all.
 You wouldn’t believe how many times we’ve seen a great new product die here at PEKO all because funding ran out.
-Be very conservative in your budgeting.
-Time will go slower than you think and your burn rate will be higher than you expected.
+Be very conservative in your budgeting for the new product introduction journey.
+Time will go slower than you think, and your burn rate will be higher than you expected.
 Look at your budget over, and over again, and realize that you will probably overrun that budget significantly.
 It’s better to plan on needing more funds than taking the risk and ending up bankrupt before your product is ever even launched.

 Don’t: Make the Same Mistake Twice